WIWA (AM): History

 From 1978 to 1986, the station switched call signs to WORL and adopted a full service, adult contemporary music format.
 It spent a brief period in 1979 with a Disco music format as “Studio 13” before returning to AC the same year.
 By 1986, WORL 1270 was known as "Power Hits ORL".

-WBZS and WHBS

 In 1987, the station dropped AC for R&B. In late 1988, with FM on the rise, the station dropped music altogether.
 It began a business news format as WBZS.
 This lasted about one year before a switch to Spanish language programming.

 WBZS, despite its call letters representing the word "Business," continued airing Spanish language programming and served the Orlando Hispanic community for the next six years.
 In 1991, the call letters changed to WHBS.

-WRLZ and WIWA

 The station ran into financial problems and went dark in 1995.
 In 1996, it was revived under new ownership as WRLZ.

 The station changed its call sign to WIWA on July 3, 2019.
-It began airing a Christian talk and teaching format, programmed along with sister station WTMN 1430 AM in Gainesville, Florida.
+It began airing a Christian talk and teaching format, programmed along with WTMN 1430 AM in Gainesville, Florida.